 Watch this video to hear from the Grand Prize Winner and Category Winners and see why you should apply for the 2016 prize!

-The American Association for the Advancement of Science (AAAS) is the world's largest general scientific society, and publisher of the journals, Science, Science Translational Medicine, Science Signaling and Science Advances.
+The American Association for the Advancement of Science (AAAS) is the world's largest general scientific society, and publisher of the journals, Science, Science Translational Medicine, Science Signaling, Science Advances, Science Immunology, and Science Robotics.
 AAAS was founded in 1848, and includes some 254 affiliated societies and academies of science, serving 10 million individuals.
 Science, founded by Thomas Edison, has the largest paid circulation of any peer-reviewed general science journal in the world, with an estimated total readership of 570,400.

 The non-profit AAAS -- www.aaas.org -- is open to all and fulfills its mission to "advance science and serve society" through initiatives in science policy, international programs, science education, and more.
 Science's daily online news is always free to the public, as are editorials, any paper with broad public health significance, and all research articles 12 months after publication.
 Science further participates in various efforts to provide free access for scientists in the world's poorest countries.